beckylee/comp20-bdell/scorecenter/readme.txt

  Basically, everything just shows up as a JSON api.

  JSON.parse isn't working, it keeps crashing my program.
-Also, I can't really
+Also, I couldn't really
     access the css files, so it's ugly.

 2. Phil Tang has been explaining how a lot of things work.